 Time of year Activity April -May Tiny jumping worms hatch from cocoon-encased eggs.
 Summer months Worms feed and grow.
 August – September Mature worms reproduce, depositing egg-filled cocoons into surroundings.
 Jumping worms are parthenogenic; each worm can reproduce on its own without a mate.
 First freeze Adult worms die.
 Winter months Eggs spend cold months protected in cocoons (about the size of mustard seeds!)

-It takes only 60 days between hatching and reproduction.
-Jumping worms, unlike European earthworms, can easily complete two generations per year in Wisconsin.
+It takes 90-120 days between hatching and reproduction.
+Jumping worms, unlike European earthworms, can complete two generations per year in Wisconsin.

 The real problem: cocoons